pfletche/pfletche.github.io/index.md

 I'm pursuing a Masters Degree in the Department of Computer Science & Engineering at the University of Nebraska-Lincoln (UNL).
 I work as a research assistant at the Nebraska Intelligent Mobile Unmanned Systems (NIMBUS) Lab.

 My work focuses on developing unmanned aerial systems (UAS) that collect better data to inform science decision making and create safer human interactions.
+I am currently researching methods for atmospheric profiling in rainforest canopies with UAVs.

+In my spare time, I volunteer as a Nebraska Master Naturalist where I contribute to local conservation efforts.